-If you have been thinking about teaching your child to play guitar yourself and aren’t quite sure where to start this is the post for you.
+If you have been thinking about teaching your child to play guitar yourself and aren’t quite sure where to start, this is the post for you.
 There are some great resources around that can help you teach your children to play without having to shell out for costly music lessons.
-Here are some of the best books, free online lessons for kids, DVDs and software to help get you started.
+Here are some of the best books, free online classes for kids, DVDs, and software to help get you started.

 What age can kids begin learning?

 It depends on the child.
 If your child has shown an interest in learning to play, there are lots of great ½ and ¾ size instruments (both acoustic and electric) for very young children.
-If you are teaching your kids yourself you will want to make sure they want to learn, they are able to sit and concentrate and they have a guitar that is an appropriate size for their age.
-If they are playing something that is too big it will make it very difficult for them to play comfortably.
+If you are teaching your kids yourself, you will want to make sure they want to learn, they can sit and concentrate, and they have a guitar that is an appropriate size for their age.
+If they are playing something too big, it will make it very difficult for them to play comfortably.